cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

   already decompressed in `$pwd/$our-chart/chart/`. `$our-chart` being the name of the chart at hand (e.g: kubecf).

-- `configure`: Outcome is a valid `$pwd/$our-chart/values.yaml` file for the chart at hand.
-This target accepts a list of alphanumerically ordered subsets of `values.yaml`, inside the folder `configure/patches/`, which get merged to output the final values.yaml.
+- `configure`: Accepts a list of alphanumerically ordered subsets of `values.yaml`, inside the folder `configure/patches/`, which together with the examples provided in `example-values/`, get merged to output the final values.yaml.
+  Outcome is a valid `$pwd/$our-chart/values.yaml` file for the chart at hand.
   This allows for reuse of existing example values, and for downstream tools to inject their own yaml subsets as needed.

 - `install`: Takes a `$pwd/$our-chart/values.yaml` and the chart contained in `$pwd/$our-chart/chart/` and installs the Helm Chart at hand.